-Submitter, Submitter Type, Proposal Name, and PTAC Recommendation and Date Clinical Focus, Providers, Setting, and Patient Population Components Related to Care Transition Management Payment Design Features Performance Measurement Features Beneficiary Alignment consistent with patient's care plans.
-PCTs encouraged to incorporate clinical and/or non- clinical staff to address the needs of a specific patient community Delineation of Provider Responsibilities in Care Transition Management: PCTs lead care coordination activities and have the freedom to structure their team with a variety of clinical and non-clinical staff as necessary.
+Submitter, Submitter Type, Proposal Name, and PTAC Recommendation and Date Clinical Focus, Providers, Setting, and Patient Population Components Related to Care Transition Management Payment Design Features Performance Measurement Features Beneficiary Alignment Date Delineation of Provider Responsibilities in Care Transition Management: PCTs lead care coordination activities and have the freedom to structure their team with a variety of clinical and non- clinical staff as necessary.
 Care plans are developed with input from the full patient care team; however, the proposal does not indicate if these care plans identify the specific roles that team members will play in care transition management activities.
-Provision of E-Consults : Not specified Proactive Referrals and Scheduling of Follow-Up Visits: Not specified Dedicated Care Management/Care Navigator Staff : PCTs are designated as patients' primary providers of care management services. maker(s) and life-sustaining treatments; and completion of a structured assessment of caregiver needs and distress Patient-Reported Outcomes: Patient/Proxybased survey Performance Measures Related to Care Transitions: Reduction of ED visits, hospital admissions, emergency transportation, and excess or duplicative treatments and services Performance Tied to Payment: Yes Benchmarking: Yes, based on performance assessment of prior year Quality performance: Based on historical trends Financial performance: Based on risk-adjusted historical trends, adjusted at the regional level and weighted toward more recent episodes
+Patient-Reported Outcomes:Outcomes:Patient/Proxy- based surveyPerformance Measures Related to Care Transitions:Reduction of ED visits, hospital admissions, emergency transportation, and excess or duplicative treatments and servicesPerformance Tied to Payment:Payment:YesBenchmarking:Yes, based on performance assessment of prior yearQuality performance: Device the service of the se Proactive Referrals and Scheduling of Follow-Up Visits: Not specified Financial performance: Based on risk-adjusted historical trends, adjusted at the regional level and